I am incredibly fortunate to live in such a glorious county,

 Lock up the bike and enjoy Hay-on-Wye’s small streets and book shops aplenty, my favourite is Booth Books.
 For lunch, I would highly recommend The Granary, they do the best soups and sandwiches, followed by a stop off at Shepherds Ice Cream parlour in High Town.
 A good time of year to visit is around the end of May/early June when the Hay Festival occurs.
 Rub shoulders with the best journalists and authors and don’t be surprised if you bump into Bill Clinton or Jay Rayner!

-Day 2 - Morning, North Herefordshire to Chase Distillery
+Day 2 - Morning, North Herefordshire

 The next morning begins with a leisurely hour's ride via Staunton on Arrow and Shobdon (if you have time, I’d definitely recommend you visit St John’s Church in Shobdon, this Walpolean Gothic style of Georgian church is one of Prince Charles’ favourites) to the ancient timbered Riverside Inn near Aymestrey, Leominster.
 This brilliant pub is situated right beside the River Lugg, and a pitstop ploughman’s sandwich awaits.

-Day 2 - Afternoon, Chase Distillery to Hereford
+Day 2 - Afternoon, Hereford

 Day 3 - Hereford to Ledbury